How I Built an Online 5-Figure Business While Working Full Time

 “Print on demand is an order fulfillment method where items are printed as soon as an order is made.
 Often without order minimums.”

-You can sell print-on-demand products through several platforms; the most popular one — and the one where I sell my products — is Etsy.
+You can sell print-on-demand products through several platforms; the most popular one — and the one where I used to sell my products — is Etsy.

 The best thing about the print-on-demand business is you can sell your products without having to manufacture, store and ship them to the final customer.